sandeepsnairms/banking-multi-agent-workshop/01_exercises/csharp/workshop/Module-03.md

 ### Adding InProcess tools in Agent Framework Service
 1. In VS Code, navigate to the **/Services** folder
 1. Open the **AgentFrameworkService.cs** class.
-1. Search for **TO DO: Add In Process Tools** and paste code below .
+1. Search for **TO DO: Add In Process Tools** and paste the code below .

 ```csharp
 if (_bankService != null)